ngocuong0105/dendron-wiki/vault/interviews.Negotiation.md

 - set your goals - what you want...
 - **whenever you ask for increase you need to show interest in working for the company!**
 They should not feel as if you are just using them to get counter offers
+- **When you want something, you always have to propose something in return**

+Common tasks:
+- extend deadline = buys you negotiation time
+- create auction
+- click with recruiter, feel their vibe
+- find upper bound of their budget

 ## Evaluating offers framework
 - TC